box/box-python-sdk-gen/docs/storage_policy_assignments.md

 ### Arguments

+- marker `Optional[str]`
+  - Defines the position marker at which to begin returning results.
+This is used when paginating using marker-based pagination.
+This requires `usemarker` to be set to `true`.
-- query_params `GetStoragePolicyAssignmentsQueryParamsArg`
+- resolved_for_type `GetStoragePolicyAssignmentsResolvedForTypeArg`
-  - Used as queryParams for the API call
+  - The target type to return assignments for
-- headers `GetStoragePolicyAssignmentsHeadersArg`
+- resolved_for_id `str`
+  - The ID of the user or enterprise to return assignments for
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns